Random trees constructed by aggregation: Introduction

 \section{Introduction}

 Consider a sequence of closed segments or ``branches'' of lengths $ \ a_{1}, a_{2}, a_{3},... > 0$ and let

 denote the partial sums of their lengths.
 We construct a sequence of random trees $ (\mathcal{T}_{n})_{n \geq 1}$ by starting with the tree $ \mathcal{T}_{1}$ made of the single branch of length $a_{1}$ and then recursively gluing the branch of length $a_{i}$ on a point uniformly distributed (for the length measure) on $ \mathcal{T}_{i-1}$.
 Let $ \mathcal{T}$ be the completion of the increasing union of the $ \mathcal{T}_{n}$ which is thus a random complete continuous tree.
+The aim of this paper is to discuss some geometric properties of this tree.
 Our first result shows that even if the series $\sum a_{i}$ is divergent, provided that the sequence $\mathbf a=(a_i)_{i\geq 1}$ is sufficiently well-behaved, the tree $ \mathcal{T}$ is a compact random tree with a fractal behavior. \begin{theorem}[Case $\alpha \leq 1$] Suppose that there exists $\alpha \in (0,1]$ such that Then $ \mathcal{T}$ is almost surely a \emph{compact} real tree of Hausdorff dimension $ \alpha^{-1}$. \end{theorem}

 We actually get more complete results.
-On the one hand, the tree $\mathcal T$ is compact and has a Hausdorff dimension smaller than $\alpha^{-1}$ as soon as $a_i \leq i^{-\alpha+\circ(1)}$ for some $\alpha \in (0,1]$ (Proposition \ref{prop:compact}).
-On the other hand, its Hausdorff dimension is larger than $\alpha^{-1}$ as soon as $A_i \geq i^{1-\alpha +\circ(1)}$ for some $\alpha \in (0,1]$ (Proposition \ref{prop:lowerbound} -- this result actually holds under a mild additional assumption that will be discussed in the core of the paper).
+On the one hand, the tree $\mathcal T$ is compact and has a Hausdorff dimension at most $\alpha^{-1}$ as soon as $a_i \leq i^{-\alpha+\circ(1)}$ for some $\alpha \in (0,1]$ (Proposition \ref{prop:compact}).
+On the other hand, its Hausdorff dimension is at least $\alpha^{-1}$ as soon as $A_i \geq i^{1-\alpha +\circ(1)}$ for some $\alpha \in (0,1]$ (Proposition \ref{prop:lowerbound} -- this result actually holds under a mild additional assumption that will be discussed in the core of the paper).
 Let us also mentioned that in a recent paper \cite{ADGO14}, Amini et al.~considered the same aggregation model and obtained a necessary and sufficient condition for $ \mathcal{T}$ to be bounded in the particular case when $ \mathbf{a}$ is decreasing, see the discussion in Section \ref{sec:bounded}.